nebfield/snpQT/docs/user-guide/quickstart.md

 * snpQT options:
     * `--qc` runs the [quality control workflow](https://snpqt.readthedocs.io/en/latest/user-guide/workflows/#quality-control)
     * `--pop_strat`runs the [population stratification workflow](workflows.md#population-stratification)
-    * `--impute` runs the pre-imputation, [imputation](workflows.md#phasing-imputation) and post-imputation quality control workflows
     * `--gwas` runs the [GWAS workflow](workflows.md#genome-wide-association-study)
+    * `--impute` runs the [pre-imputation](https://snpqt.readthedocs.io/en/latest/user-guide/workflows/#pre-imputation-quality-control), [imputation](workflows.md#phasing-imputation) and [post-imputation quality control](https://snpqt.readthedocs.io/en/latest/user-guide/workflows/#post-imputation-quality-control) workflows
-    * `--sexcheck false`, the toy dataset doesn't have sex chromosomes
+    * `--sexcheck false`, the toy dataset doesn't have sex chromosomes so to avoid PLINK producing an error, `snpQT` skips the sex discrepancies check step using this parameter.

 !!! note
     This workflow assumes your VCF file is aligned to human genome build 37.
-If your input data are built on b38 you can add `--convert_build --input_build 38 --output_build 37`.
+If your input data are aligned in b38 you can add `--convert_build --input_build 38 --output_build 37`.
 In this case, the input files should be a VCF and a .fam file.

-## Post-imputation
+## Post-imputation quality control

 ```nextflow
 cd snpQT/